bradymonks/streaming-02-multiple-processes/README.md

 ## Database Is Locked Error

-Do a web search on the sqlite3 'database is locked' error.
+Do a web search on the **sqlite3 'database is locked' error**.

 - What do you learn?
+    An interesting quote that I found was this: "SQLite is meant to be a lightweight database, and thus can't support a high level of concurrency."
+    That sheds some light to the problem due to that being what we are learning about!
 - Once a process fails, it crashes the main process and everything stops.

 ## Deadlock